 - Tea Ceremony

-The Kawasaki Reading Room contains an ever-growing collection of more than seven thousand books, magazines, and journals.
-These materials were selected to support the learning of Japanese language and culture within the University of Nebraska and amongst Lincoln’s diverse communities.
+Our ever-growing collection of more than seven thousand books, magazines, and journals were selected to support the learning of Japanese language and culture within the University of Nebraska and amongst Lincoln’s diverse communities.

 The collection includes texts and movies discussing art, business, geography, history, law, language, literature, politics, and religion.
 We also have a variety of popular Japanese novels, children’s books, martial arts, cooking, crafting, and travel guides.

 For fans of Japanese cinema and anime, there is a large assortment of over four hundred DVDs and Blu-Ray discs.
 From Akira Kurosawa to Hayao Miyazaki, the Kawasaki Reading Room has a selection of some of the finest films and animation from Japan.

 The Kawasaki Reading Room is advised by faculty members of the university community:

 - Ikuho Amano, Department of Modern Languages and Literatures

 - Rumiko Handa, College of Architecture

 - Yaroslav Komarovski, Department of Classics and Religious Studies